 Perform the same steps on the rear flares and tighten into place.

-All protected, Lee can now install larger, taller tires.
+All protected with the new Jeep fender flares, Lee can now install larger, taller tires.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.